Launch a Governed

 Field & Deskless Reach

 Most of your workforce may not sit at a desk.
-The agent answers in Teams on a phone, on shift, at the wellsite or camp, after hours, no ticket, no waiting for HR's business hours.
+Answers come through Teams on a phone, on shift, at the wellsite or camp, after hours, no ticket, no waiting for HR's business hours.

 05